-The Apache Knox Gateway is a REST API Gateway for interacting with the REST APIs and UIs of Apache Hadoop deployments.
+The Apache Knox Gateway is an Application Gateway for interacting with the REST APIs and UIs of Apache Hadoop deployments.

-The Knox Gateway provides a single access point for all REST interactions with Apache Hadoop clusters.
+The Knox Gateway provides a single access point for all REST and HTTP interactions with Apache Hadoop clusters.

 The Knox API Gateway is designed as a reverse proxy with consideration for pluggability in the areas of